sheetbase/cli_v1/README.md

 Develop the backend in the **backend/** folder.

 To authorize the script:
-- Run `sheetbase urls o script`, to open the script in Google Apps Script editor.
+- Run `sheetbase url -o script`, to open the script in Google Apps Script editor.
 - Publish > Deploy as web app... > Update
 - Follow the steps to authorize (ignore the warning)
-- Verify by `sheetbase urls o backend`
+- Verify by `sheetbase url -o backend`

 ### Frontend